Scott3142/python-programming/codelabs/part-1.md

 You can run a program in Atom by the keyboard combination Ctrl+Shift+B, if you have the `script` package installed as in the first part.

 Even though running the program is straightforward, a lot is happenings behind the scenes.
 When a program is run, the source code is first compiled into Python bytecode.
 This compilation process is done by the Python compiler, which itself is a program.
-Following that, the program gets executed, meaning the commands are executed one-by-one by a Python interpreter that is able to read Java bytecode.
+Following that, the program gets executed, meaning the commands are executed one-by-one by a Python interpreter that is able to read Python bytecode.

 ### Printing Multiple Lines